• Nakafa

 Compound Interest

 Investments with compound interest grow exponentially.
-If the initial capital is PP, interest rate is rr per year, and time is tt years:
+If the initial capital is PPP, interest rate is rrr per year, and time is ttt years:

-where nn is the frequency of interest compounding per year.
+where nnn is the frequency of interest compounding per year.

 Exponential Equations